New policy restricting PCS shipment, storage of some lithium batteries takes effect May 15

 |0

-This work, New policy restricting PCS shipment, storage of some lithium batteries takes effect May 15 [Image 2 of 2], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New policy restricting PCS shipment, storage of some lithium batteries takes effect May 15, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New policy restricting PCS shipment, storage of some lithium batteries takes effect May 15

 LEAVE A COMMENT